Good typography reinforces the meaning of the text.

 Good typography is measured by how well it reinforces the meaning of the text, not by some abstract scale of merit.
 Typographic choices that work for one text won’t necessarily work for another.
 Corollary: good typographers don’t rely on rote solutions.
 One size never fits all.

-For a given text, there are many typographic solutions that would be equally good.
-Typography is not a math problem with one correct answer.
+For a given text, many typographic solutions would work equally well.
+Typography is not an algebra problem with one correct answer.

 Your ability to produce good typography depends on how well you understand the goals of your text, not on taste or visual training.
-(Corollary: if you misunderstand the meaning of your text, good typography becomes purely a matter of luck.)
+Corollary: if you misunderstand the goals of your text, good typography becomes purely a matter of luck.

 Pause to consider proposition #3.
 Typography is visual, so it’s easy to conclude that it’s primarily an artistic or aesthetic pursuit.
 Not so.
 Typography is primarily utilitarian.

 Therefore, good typography is measured on a utilitarian yardstick.
 Typography that is aesthetically pleasant, but that doesn’t reinforce the meaning of the text, is a failure.
 Typography that reinforces the meaning of the text, even if aesthetically unpleasant, is a success.